reichlab/variant-nowcast-hub/src/README.md

 To run the script manually (without RStudio):

-1. Make sure that `renv` is installed on your machine.
-2. Open an R session and set the working directory to the repo's `src` directory.
+1. Open an R session and set the working directory to the repo's `src` directory.
-3. Make sure that the required packages are installed:
+2. If prompted by `renv` that some packages in `renv.lock` are not installed:

     ```r
     renv::restore()